F.A.Q.#

 The most useful command you need to know is

-But poetry offers a lot more.
+But UV offers a lot more.
 Don’t hesitate to browse its documentation.

 I have a great package based on setup.py